-The Perfect Hero's Journey Example: Star Wars
+Star Wars: Hero's Journey Example and Case Study

 The Themes of Star Wars

 George Lucas was a fan of mythology, including East Asian religions that focus on the balance of different forces.
-As he layered his story with these themes, Lucas created a rich tapestry for future stories and storytellers, which is why Star Wars is a beloved franchise up to this day.
+As he layered his story with these themes, Lucas created a rich tapestry for future stories and storytellers, which is why Star Wars is a beloved franchise still today.

 Here's how Star Wars imbues its story with deeply powerful themes.